cvmfs/docker-graphdriver/daemon/README.md

 +----+----------------+-------------------------------------------------+------------+-----------------+------------------------------------------------------------------+
 ```

-Of ocurse you can add as many wish as you need.
+Of course you can add as many wish as you need.

 Now that all the wishes are in place you can simply start converting them: